mongodb-partners/Azure_Champion_Lab1_MongoDB_HandsOn/README.md

   img15

   Nice!
 You now have your Atlas database set up with some cake data and even a comment associated with the cake!

+## Configure a GraphQL API with Atlas App Services
+In this section, we will create our first Atlas App Services application, set some rules for accessing our collections, and then configure a schema for our data, allowing us to enable GraphQL.

+### Create an Atlas App Services application

+In this section, we will set up our first Atlas App Services application, ready for using GraphQL.

+  1. Start by navigating to the **App Services Tab.**

+img16

+  2. You’ll be prompted to select a starter template.
+Let’s go with the **Build your own App** option that’s already selected.
+Click the **Next** button.

+img17

+  3. Next, you need to configure your application.
+    a. **Data Source:** Since we have created a single cluster, Atlas has already linked it to our application.
+    b. **Application Name:** Let’s give our application a meaningful name, such as **Bakery,** and click **Save.**
+    c. **App Deployment Model:** Change the deployment to **Single Region** and select the region closest to your cluster’s location.
+Click on the **tick mark** to confirm.

+img18

+  4. Click the Create App Service button to create your first App Services application!

+### Configure rules
+We want to add some rules to control our app’s access to our data.
+We don’t need everything to be able to read and write.
+So, we will configure those rules in this section.
+  1. At the end of the previous section, after creating your application, it will take you to it in your browser.
+On the left, under the **Data Access** heading, select **Rules.**

+img19

+  2. We will need to make two rules—one for each of our collections.
+     a.
+Select the cakes collection, select the readAll preset, and then click Add preset role.
+     b.
+A popup will appear talking about Save and Deploy.
+You can just click through this and leave it as it is.
+  3. Select the **comments** collection from the left, and this time, apply the **readAndWriteAll** rule.
+  4. Since we have made changes to the app by adding these rules, we need to deploy those changes.
+This Review Draft & Deploy step is on by default to protect us from making changes unintentionally.
+     a.
+Click the **Review Draft & Deploy** button in the blue banner across the top of your screen.
+     b.
+This will show the rules we have applied, as the system added them to a new rules.json file.
+Simply scroll down to the bottom of the window and click **Deploy.**